Sandia Peak Ski Area: Future

 In 2017, the US Forest Service adopted plans outlined in the resort's 2016 master plan for a "Four Seasons Activity Area", including a food service yurt, two ziplines, and a mountain coaster (a type of tracked sled ride), which was to be built at the summit in the summer of 2022, but was placed on hold that year due to world events and public misconceptions of ecological impact.
 When finished, it will provide additional year-around recreation at the resort.
 The coaster will be the first mountain coaster in New Mexico and the southernmost in the US.

 Also included in the plan is a new mountain bike path, climbing wall, ropes course, disc golf course, tubing park, additional terrain park, and upgrades to parking, snowmaking infrastructure, and base facilities, including a concert and lecture area.

 Chairlift #1, one of the oldest operating chairlifts in New Mexico, will be replaced with a detachable quad chairlift to increase capacity.
 Chairlift #1 is a fixed-length double lift and has the lowest capacity of the resort's three summit-serving chairlifts, but is used as the primary lift due to its length and ability to operate in high winds.
 Chairlift #2 will be converted to foot traffic only to serve the Four Seaseons Activity Area.
 Chairlift #3, which provides redundant base-to-summit service, will be retained for redundancy, or eventually decommissioned.
 Beginner Chairlift #4 will also be retained.
 The Mitey Mite handle tow (#5) will be replaced with a conveyor.
 A new chair or surface lift, Chairlift #6, will be built to serve the beginner area and tubing park.

+Sandia Peak Ski Area was sold to Mountain Capital Partners (MCP) in early 2024 and opened for about a month with Chair #3 operating.
+Repairs to Chair #3 and Chair #4 were made during the summer of 2024.